Shubhgajj2004/Stable-diffusion-free-API/README.md

 That's it.
 You are ready to use.
 No restriction, no limit.
 Generate unlimited images without prior knowlege of how to write the prompt.

+# Example
+input = "Man body with head of bear"

+you will see generated output= "Man body with head of bear hybrid wearing polished armor character, beautiful face, by ilya kuvshinov, by thomas lawrence, by bayard wu, trending on artstation, masterpiece"

+Thanks to MagicPrompt.

 Thank you for choosing my project, and I hope you find it useful and enjoyable to use."